SCons/scons/README-SF.rst

 runtest.py
     Script for running SCons tests.
-By default, this will run a test against the code in the local src/ tree, so you don't have to do a build before testing your changes.
+By default, this will run a test against the code in the local SCons tree, so you don't have to do a build before testing your changes.

 SConstruct